Installation. Temple of Color and Sound. 2018.

 - Jahseh Onfroy is dead.
 Prematurely and violently.
 I don’t want to disrespect or trivialize someone’s death.
 Not the individual necessarily but the sacred and terrifying process of a human being transitioning from one form to another.
 I thought about pitching something to a mainstream publication, but that honestly felt gross.

 - A lot of this story triggers me personally.
 I spent a year being abused-loved/loved-abused by a musician, who I think saw a lot of themselves in XXX.
 Was it a genuine identification?
 Or a genuine identification with something that seemed to be “working”?
 I don’t know, these days its hard to tell.
-In either case, he introduced me to XXX’s music (Look at Me, what a moment of manic joy.) ***Never has curing a man’s misery been my ministry, but there I found myself locked in a room with a nigga trying to figure out how to go viral.
-I can’t think of anything sadder…actually…whether it “works” or not.
+In either case, he introduced me to XXX’s music (Look at Me, what a moment of manic joy.) ***Never has curing a man’s misery been my ministry, but there I found myself locked in a room with a man trying to figure out how to go viral.

 - Trying to write about XXX makes segregating the planes impossible.
 What do I mean by this: *There are laws and truths governing the physical plane and also the ethers.
 Some of these laws and truths are mutually exclusive, some are intersecting and co-apply, others may outright diverge or conflict.